vmwareacecs/planespotter/docs/create-build-images.md

 docker login --username xxx --password yyy
 ```

-The build image extends the base image with some packages and a Python virtual environment.
-Build and push the build-flask image to the public Docker Hub repository.

 ``` shell
 cd planespotters/img/build-flask
 docker build -t vmwareacecs/build-flask .
 docker push vmwareacecs/build-flask
 ```